How to make your own basic homemade moisturiser.

 But the old adage is true: oil and water don’t mix.

-So you need a third ingredient, an emulsifier (in today’s case, beeswax) to help the oil and water combine and stay that way.
+So you need a third ingredient, an emulsifier (in our case, beeswax) to help the oil and water combine and stay that way.

-In other words, today’s post is all about making a mayonnaise for your skin.
+In other words, this recipe is all about making mayonnaise for your skin.

 Making your own moisturising lotion is quick and simple, a lot cheaper than buying natural moisturisers and a lot better for your skin than commercial moisturisers that include all sorts of suspect chemicals.

 The recipe below is one to build on (although it works fine just as it is).
-You can change it up with different oils and butters, and add a variety of essential oils or botanicals to add beneficial properties to your lotion.
+You can change it up with different oils and butter (like cocoa butter or shea butter), and add a variety of essential oils or botanicals to add beneficial properties to your lotion.

 Water is the main ingredient in many personal care items.
 Moisturisers can contain between 40 – 80% water!